dnp1204/daily-code-challenge/README.md

 ---

-## Problem 331 - LinkedIn
+## Problem 331 - LinkedIn [Difficulty: Medium]

-You are given a string consisting of the letters x and y, such as xyxxxyxyy.
-In addition, you have an operation called flip, which changes a single x to y or vice versa.
+You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
+In addition, you have an operation called `flip`, which changes a single `x` to `y` or vice versa.

-Determine how many times you would need to apply this operation to ensure that all x's come before all y's.
-In the preceding example, it suffices to flip the second and sixth characters, so you should return 2.
+Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
+In the preceding example, it suffices to flip the second and sixth characters, so you should return `2`.

 [See Solution](/problems/300-399/problem-331.js)